Is My Child Ready for Contacts?

 You know your child best.

-If you think they are prepared to take this step, we are here to help teach your child how to properly store, care for and wear contacts.
+If you think they are prepared to take this step, we are here to help teach your adult child living at homet properly store, care for and wear contacts.
 We can discuss all available options to see what is best for your child.
 Schedule an appointment today to talk about switching to contact lenses.